pernalin/pernalin.github.io/_posts/2015-04-14-laravel-on-hostgator.md

 *    Connection: Data
      > Auto-login username: Your HostGator user name

 I left the default settings for everything else.
-If the above doesn't work and you need more info check out [this link](https://support.hostgator.com/articles/specialized-help/technical/ssh-keying-through-putty-on-windows-or-linux)
+If the above doesn't work and you need more help check out [this link](https://support.hostgator.com/articles/specialized-help/technical/ssh-keying-through-putty-on-windows-or-linux)

 ### Check PHP version

-Once connected, check PHP version of your hosted instance.
-You'll need to have at least PHP 5.2 to install Laravel.
+Once connected, check the PHP version of your hosted instance.
+You'll need to have at least [PHP 5.4](http://laravel .com/docs/4.2#server-requirements) to install Laravel.

-{% highlight console lineos %}
+{% highlight console %}
 username@domain [~]# php -v
 PHP 5.4.38 (cli) (built: Mar 11 2015 12:43:38)
 {% endhighlight %}

 ### Install Composer
-While you don't have to do this, i.e. you could simply copy your local Laravel folder, having Composer makes it much easier to install Laravel and any related packages.
+While you don't have to do this, i.e. you could simply copy your local Laravel folder, or clone laravel using Git, having Composer makes it much easier to install Laravel and its related packages.

 {% highlight console %}
 username@domain [~]# curl -sS https://getcomposer.org/installer | php